ccjcan/flask-pos/README.md

 # flask-pos
-A POS (point of sale) using Python Flask, Bootstrap, AdminLTE dashboard
+A POS (point of sale) using Python Flask, Bootstrap, AdminLTE dashboard.
+Inspiration taken from Appseed.